 - Click on "Financial Obligation Agreement"

-- Choose "Academic Institution" LRSC1 from drop down menu
+- Choose "Academic Institution" LRSC1 from the drop-down menu

-- Choose "Effective Term" from drop down menu
+- Choose "Effective Term" from the drop-down menu

 - Click "Submit" to open the Financial Obligation Agreement for that term